uqlibrary/technology-training/R/ggplot2_intro/ggplot2_intro.md

     <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>N</kbd> or (for Mac)
     <kbd>Cmd</kbd>+<kbd>Shift</kbd>+<kbd>N</kbd>.
 This will open an
     “Untitled1” file.
--   Go to “File &gt; Save” or press (for Windows/Linux)
+-   Go to “File > Save” or press (for Windows/Linux)
     <kbd>Ctrl</kbd>+<kbd>S</kbd> or (for Mac)
     <kbd>Cmd</kbd>+<kbd>S</kbd>.
 This will ask where you want to save
     your file and the name of the new file.